Pivot Table Group by Month

 4.9 (1,353 ratings) 35+ Courses | 120+ Hours | Full Lifetime Access | Certificate of Completion

 Now apply the below formula to extract YEAR from the date column.

 Ok, now insert a pivot table by selecting the data.

-Now drag and drop Year & Month column to “ROWS” area and “Sales” column to “VALUES” area and we will have a pivot table like the below.
+Now drag and drop Year & Month column to the “ROWS” area and the “Sales” column to the “VALUES” area, and we will have a pivot table like the below.

 Change the report layout to the “Outline” form.

 Now our report looks like the below one.

 Looks good; the thing is this technique is followed by users who don’t know about the grouping technique in a pivot table; we will see this now.